safouaneelg/copulasimilarity/README.md

 ```
 ### Command-Line Usage

+Two codes are provided within this repository, one for static comparison and the other for dynamic analysis.

+To run those, the github repository should be clones and requirements installed.
+Follow [Installation](#installation).

+Afterward, below command line can be executed.

 **Static Comparison**

 You can use the provided command-line tool `compare_images.py` to compute image similarity metrics directly from the terminal between two images as following.